PsychyBruh/TheMikeSuperUnblocker/README.md

 ## Static Files

-Static files is the frontend for Ultraviolet.
+Static files is the frontend for The Mike Super Unblocker.
 A standalone repository for it can be found [here](https://github.com/titaniumnetwork-dev/Ultraviolet-Static).

 ## Core Scripts